pimutils/khal/doc/parts/about.rst

 --------
 (or rather: limitations)

-- khal can read and write events/icalendars to vdirs_
+- khal can read and write events/icalendars to vdir_
 - fast and easy way to add new events
 - ikhal (interactive khal) shows and edit events interactively
 - simple recurring events support (no exceptions just yet)